 Introductory Activity: Have students make a list of sexual topics that they think might be covered during the entire course.
 Ask them to shout out their topics.
 You can list each topic on the board or have students write them up.
 Note the degree to which students use the word “sex” or “sexual” (e.g., do they say “dysfunctions” or “sexual dysfunctions”).
 Note any topics that students might be forgetting—or topics/words that they might be avoiding.
 After you have a good list, ask students to indicate what emotions might arise when discussing these topics.
 List these emotions on the board and analyze the emotions listed.
 Note that two people can have different emotions to the same topic.
 Explain to the class how this can make a class in human sexuality challenging.

 Values Clarification: This exercise is not particularly tied to the content of this chapter, but it is an excellent exercise to use in the first week or two of class.
-The exercise has two goals: (1) to help students clarify their own values about sexuality, and (2) to provide a context in which you can convey to students that you respect their values even if they are different from your own.
+The exercise has two goals: (1) to help students clarify their own values about sexuality and (2) to provide a context in which you can convey to students that you respect their values even if they are different from your own.
 The exercise will work in a class of up to about 50 students, but beyond that it would need to be modified.

 Before class, post eight signs at intervals around the walls of the classroom.
 Each sign has the name of one of the characters listed in Handout 3: Values Clarification.